 The glyph for IMPERFECT has a trick to it.
 The bottom-left and top-right nodes in the glyph are connected twice, once with the center node between and once without.
 The diagram shown here demonstrates one way to correctly draw the IMPERFECT glyph:

 When you’ve drawn all the glyphs or the timer runs out, your performance is then evaluated.
-The glyphs are displayed one at at time: in blue if drawn correctly, and red if not.
+The glyphs are displayed one at at time: in yellow if drawn correctly, and red if not.
 Tap the “Done” button if you wish to skip the scoring phase.

 The hacking bonus starts at 0% and increases for each glyph you drew correctly.
 Each correct glyph is worth a +10% hacking bonus.
 If you get all the glyphs in the sequence correct, it further increases your hacking bonus (see the table below).
 Incorrect glyphs neither increase nor decrease your hacking bonus.
 Even if you get them all wrong, you’ll still get the items you would have gotten from a regular hack.
 Higher hacking bonuses improve the average hack yield, though individual yields can vary significantly.